cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/README.md

 ![experimental](images/exp_spectra.gif)

 In the table on the top you can see the list of available spectra.
-For each spectrum, there are information about the ion source, the instrument used to make the measure, the precursor, the ionization, the mode and the export icon redirects you to the original web page where the spectrum comes from.
+For each spectrum, there is information about the ion source, the instrument used, the precursor, the ionization, and the mode; the export icon redirects you to the original web page where the spectrum comes from.
 You can also see the similarity between your spectrum and the ones from the GNPS database.
 Your spectrum as well as the selected experimental spectra are plotted in a head to tail plot.

 In the left text entry boxes, you can select the number of peaks that you want to see as well as the accuracy that you allow when comparing with the experimental spectrum from the database.
 The mass power and intensity power are a way to make either the mass or the intensity more important when comparing with the experimental spectrum.
-The higher is a power, the more important becomes the information (intensity or mass).
+The higher the power, the more important the information (intensity or mass) becomes.
 The similarity between two spectra is calculated based on the [cosine similarity](https://github.com/cheminfo/mass-tools/blob/52e7fde163bbbf4c0fb8987154ee33be890ed481/packages/ms-spectrum/src/MSComparator.js).

 On the bottom left panel, you can select any experimental spectrum that was imported.